aterui/mcbrnet/README.md

   - `mcsim`: Function `mcsim()` simulates metacommunity dynamics.
 By default, it produces a square-shaped landscape with randomly distributed habitat patches (x- and y-coordinates are drawn from a uniform distribution).
-If distance matrix is given, the function simulates metacommunity dynamics in the specified landscape.
+If a distance matrix is given, the function simulates metacommunity dynamics in the specified landscape.
     Function `mcsim()` follows a general framework proposed by Thompson et al. (2020).
 However, it has several unique features that are